 Isabelle Marcoux, resides in Montreal, Quebec, Canada and has been a director of RCI since April 2008.
-Ms. Marcoux has served as Transcontinental Inc.'s Vice Chair since 2007 and Vice President, Corporate Development since 2004.
-Between 1997 and 2004, Ms. Marcoux held the positions of Director, Mergers and Acquisitions, Legal Counsel and Assistant Secretary at Transcontinental Inc. Prior to joining Transcontinental Inc., Ms. Marcoux was a lawyer at McCarthy Tétrault LLP.
+Ms. Marcoux was appointed Chair of the Board of Transcontinental Inc. on February 16, 2012.
+Prior to being appointed Chair of the Board, Ms. Marcoux was previously Vice Chair, from 2007, and Vice President, Corporate Development, from 2004.
+Between 1997 and 2004, Ms. Marcoux held the positions of Director, Mergers and Acquisitions, Legal Counsel and Assistant Secretary also at Transcontinental Inc. Prior to joining Transcontinental Inc., Ms. Marcoux was a lawyer at McCarthy Tétrault LLP.
 Ms. Marcoux is a member of the Board of George Weston Limited, Power Corporation of Canada, the Montreal Museum of Fine Arts and the Board of Trade of Metropolitan Montreal.

 The Hon.
 David R. Peterson, P.C., Q.C., resides in Toronto, Ontario, Canada and has been a director of RCI since April 1991.
-Mr. Peterson is a senior partner and Chairman of the law firm Cassels Brock & Blackwell LLP.
+Mr. Peterson is Chairman of the law firm Cassels Brock & Blackwell LLP.
 Mr. Peterson also serves as a director of Industrielle-Alliance Insurance and Financial Services Inc., Shoppers Drug Mart and Franco-Nevada Corporation.
-Mr. Peterson is Chancellor of The University of Toronto, Chairman of the successful Toronto Bid for 2015 Pan Am Games, a director of St. Michael's Hospital and the Shaw Festival.
+Mr. Peterson is Chancellor of The University of Toronto, Chairman of the successful Toronto Bid for 2015 Pan Am Games, a director of St. Michael's Hospital.
 Mr. Peterson holds a B.A. and LL.B., University of Toronto, was called to the Bar of Ontario in 1969, appointed Queen's Counsel in 1980, and summoned by Her Majesty to the Privy Council in 1992.

 Loretta A. Rogers, resides in Toronto, Ontario, Canada and has been a director of RCI since December 1979.
 Mrs. Rogers is President of the Canadian Lyford Cay Foundation and a member of the American Lyford Cay Foundation.
-Mrs. Rogers is also a member of the University Health Network Foundation.
+Mrs. Rogers is also a member of the Toronto General & Western Hospital Foundation.
 Mrs. Rogers holds a B.A., University of Miami, an honourary Doctorate of Laws, University of Western Ontario, and an honourary Doctor of Laws, Ryerson University.

 Martha L. Rogers, resides in Toronto, Ontario, Canada and has been a director of RCI since December 2008.
 Ms. Rogers holds a Doctor of Naturopathic Medicine degree from the Canadian College of Naturopathic Medicine and a B.A. from the University of Western Ontario.
-Ms. Rogers serves on several charitable boards including as Chair of The Rogers Foundation, and previously served as a director of Rogers Wireless Communications Inc. and Rogers Media Inc. Ms. Rogers is a director of the Canadian Lyford Cay Foundation and is on the Board of Trustees of The Bishop Strachan School (BSS).
+Ms. Rogers serves on several charitable boards including as Chair of The Rogers Foundation, and previously served as a director of Rogers Wireless Communications Inc. and Rogers Media Inc. Ms. Rogers is a director of the Canadian Lyford Cay Foundation, a member of the Advisory Board of Artists for Peace and Justice and is on the Board of Trustees of The Bishop Strachan School (BSS).

 William T. Schleyer, is an American citizen who resides in Rye Beach, New Hampshire, United States of America and has been a director of RCI since August 1998.
 Mr. Schleyer served as President and Chief Executive Officer, AT&T Broadband, a cable television and Internet service provider from 2001 to 2003.
 Mr. Schleyer served as Chairman and Chief Executive Officer of Adelphia Communications Corp., a cable television and Internet service provider from January 2003 to February 2007.
-Mr. Schleyer is a director of CRA International, Inc. Mr. Schleyer holds a B.A., Mechanical Engineering, Drexel University and a M.B.A., Harvard Business School.
+Mr. Schleyer is a director of CRA International, Inc..
+Mr. Schleyer holds a B.A., Mechanical Engineering, Drexel University and a M.B.A. from Harvard Business School.